Lee Know: SKZ-Record/Player and solo music

 After debuting, Stray Kids began a YouTube-based non-album singles project, SKZ-Record/Player; as of July 2025, Lee Know has contributed a wide variety of pieces to the project, including original solo songs, original sub-unit songs, cover versions, and dance performances.

-These include a dance he choreographed "Dawn", his solo song "Limbo", the collaboration song "Drive" (with Bang Chan), "Want So Bad", a duet with bandmate Han; and a cover of Day6's "Love Me or Leave Me".
+These include "Dawn", a dance he choreographed with Vio Kim (from Team Magnolia) and Jeong Wookjin, his solo song "Limbo", the collaboration song "Drive" (with Bang Chan), "Want So Bad", a duet with bandmate Han; and a cover of Day6's "Love Me or Leave Me".

 Both Drive and Limbo were released to digital platforms as part of Stray Kids' digital compilation album, SKZ-Replay, in December 2022.

 In 2024, Lee Know performed his unreleased solo track, "Youth," during the Dominate World Tour.
 The song was later included in Hop, the group's album released on December 13.

 On April 8, 2025, it was reported that Lee Know, together with his bandmates Seungmin and I.N, would be appearing on the soundtrack of tvN's medical drama, Resident Playbook.
 The trio's song, "Start!", was released as part one of the original soundtrack on April 12, 2025.

 Artistry

 In 2024, Lee Know was ranked 3rd on Billboards K-Pop Artist 100 chart.
-Considered a charismatic, strong performer across a variety of skills, he has built a reputation for a strong work ethic and high level of professionalism.
+Together with Hyunjin and Felix, Lee Know forms Stray Kids' primary dance trio, popularly dubbed DanceRacha.
+The name derives from 3Racha, a reference to the group’s established production trio.

 Having danced professionally prior to his debut with Stray Kids, Lee Know's technical precision and ability to match his energy and movement to a song in detail have been praised.
 His skills gave rise to the nickname "dancing gem", and in reviewing Stray Kids' 2023 appearance at BST Hyde Park, Rolling Stone UK praised Lee Know's "silky" moves.

-Lee Know is also is considered to have quality, characterful vocals and strong rap skills.
+Lee Know is also considered to have quality, characterful vocals and strong rap skills.
 In 2024, he appeared on LeeMujin Service, where he performed the Stray Kids B-side "twilight", "You to Me, Again" by Byun Jin-sub, "Only One" by BoA, and "The One I Cannot Have" by Bank.